allevo/seqflow-js/packages/website/src/pages/GetStarted_4configuration.md

 ```

 We changed the `getRandomQuote` function to receive the `baseUrl` as an argument.
 We used the `app.config` object to access the configuration object.

+NB: the tests fail because we didn't update the tests to pass the configuration object.
+We will cover this in the next guide.

 ## Conclusion